A New Effective Potential for Deuteron: Introduction

-Computational complexities reduce the beauty of theory and make it difficult to understand and develop.
-On the other hand, simplifying assumptions may reduce the accuracy of computations.
-A beautiful theory is a theory that, while having simple calculations and reproduction of expected values, has good insights, predictions and straightforward to be developed.
-In general, NN interaction has been studied based on several main groups: Quantum Chromo Dynamics (QCD), lattice QCD, Effective Field Theory (EFT), Chiral Perturbation Theory (CHPT), Boson Exchange (BE) models, Mean Field Theory (MFT) and phenomenological NN potentials [20].
+In general, NN interaction has been studied based on several main groups: Quantum Chromo Dynamics (QCD) \cite{Myhrer1988629,Ping2009024001,Huang2018074018}, lattice QCD \cite{Beane2006012001,Ratti2018,Ishii2018434}, Effective Field Theory (EFT) \cite{RevModPhys811773}, Chiral Effective Field Theory (EFT) \cite{MACHLEIDT20111,PhysRevLett115122301,PhysRevC99024003}, Chiral Perturbation Theory (CHPT) \cite{ENTEM200293,PhysRevC91014,PhysRevC99024004}, Boson Exchange (BE) models \cite{SCHIERHOLZ1972335,PELAEZ20161,REUBER1996243}, Mean Field Theory (MFT) \cite{PTP1131009,Naghdi2014,Naghdi2014924} and phenomenological NN potentials \cite{PhysRevC63024001,PhysRevC492950,PhysRevC5138}.
 In most of the models, potentials have quite complicated structures and are described by many parameters.
+Indeed an efficient theory is a theory that, while having simple calculations and reproduction of expected values, has good insights, predictions and straightforward to be developed.

+Supersymmetry (SUSY) was originally conceived within the quantum field theory as a means to unify the mathematical treatment of bosons and fermions \cite{COOPER1995267,WITTEN1981513}.
+In this regard, supersymmetric quantum mechanics (SUSY QM) is a development of quantum mechanics that introduces new concepts such as superpotential, partner potentials, Hamiltonians hierarchy and shape invariant potentials.
+The mathematical strategies in SUSY QM not only solve many problems algebraically but also classify potentials to different categories and determine criteria for them.
+Furthermore, approximation methods in SUSY QM provide more accurate results than those in conventional quantum mechanics \cite{Gangopadhyaya2017}.
+The theoretical successes of SUSY have caused its applications rapidly have been extended into other branches of physics and mathematics, i.e., supersymmetric quantum chromodynamics (SQCD) \cite{PhysRevD98085013} as well as nuclear physics \cite{Liang2016}, by unification of fermionic and bosonic fields to a superfield.

 This paper is the first study of deuteron static properties by SUSY QM.
-Given the excellent results achieved, this approach can be developed and completed in the future studies considering more details of the interaction.
+Given the excellent results achieved, this approach can be developed straightforwardly considering more details of the interaction.
+Despite the simplicity of the calculations presented in this study, the proposed superpotential not only describes well the long ranges of the interaction but also gives notable results for intermediate and short ranges.
+The new attitude presented in this paper has introduced a new effective potential for deuteron that is also applicable for two-body interactions such as diatomic molecules.